 It can be a real pain trying to figure out if you need a visa for a country and then all the hassle of figuring out how to apply, how long you can go without your passport, when the embassy is open etc.

-iVisa has completely revolutionised this process and put it all online and make it super simple and paper and hassle free.
+iVisa has completely revolutionized this process and put it all online and made it super simple and paper and hassle-free.